FQL function reference

 Converts a number of milliseconds since the epoch to a string. $picture is optional, if not provided it will default to ISO format.
 Picture specs are as per Unicode date format standards.

-Returns true if the components specified in $units of the two timestamps are the same, false otherwise. $units is an array with one or more strings from [“years”, “months”, “days”, “hours”, “minutes”, “seconds”, “milliseconds”].
+Returns true if the components specified in units is an array with one or more strings from [“years”, “months”, “days”, “hours”, “minutes”, “seconds”, “milliseconds”].

 Extracts the local hour component from a timestamp and returns it as a number.